KaneCheshire/remotely/README.md

 ### Pairing mode bytes

-These are the bytes that are advertises in pairing mode:
+These are the bytes that are advertised in pairing mode:

 > **NOTE**: The bytes come as one array, I've just sectioned them up with brackets here for readability.